fawazahmed0/quran-api/download.md

 ### Method 3(Easy, Not Recommended):
-- Just [Download](https://github.com/fawazahmed0/quran-api/archive/1.zip) or clone this repo to get those files
+1. [Download](https://github.com/fawazahmed0/quran-api/archive/1.zip) or clone this whole repo to get the files

 <br>